elopio/docs/source/includes/_glossary.md

 ## Tick

 A Tick is the smallest recognized amount by which a price of a security or future may fluctuate.
-Ticks are each individually a potential price point for a [Share](#shares) of an [Outcome](#outcome) for a [Market](#market).
-When a [Market Creator](#market-creator) creates a new Market they are asked to enter the number of ticks for the Market.
-This number becomes the [Market Denominator](#market-denominator) and represents how much attoeth a [Complete Set](#complete-set) of Shares will cost to buy for this Market.
-A [Scalar Market](#scalar-market) with a [Minimum Price](#minimum-display-price) of -10 and a [Maximum Price](#maximum-display-price) of 30 could have a number of ticks set to 4000.
+Ticks are each individually a potential price point for a [Share](#shares) of an [Outcome](#outcome) for a [Market](#market) between it's [Minimum Price](#minimum-display-price) and [Maximum Price](#maximum-display-price).
+When a [Market Creator](#market-creator) creates a new Market they are asked to enter the [Number of Ticks](#number-of-ticks) for the Market.
+This number represents how much attoeth a [Complete Set](#complete-set) of Shares will cost to buy for this Market.
+A [Scalar Market](#scalar-market) with a Minimum Price of -10 and a Maximum Price of 30 could have a number of ticks set to 4000.
 This would mean that to purchase a Complete Set for this Market, you would need to spend 4000 attoeth.
 The [Settlement](#settlement) of a Complete Set of Shares will yield 4000 attoeth, which [Trading Fees](#trading-fees) are then extracted from prior to payout.
 It also indicates that there are 4000 valid price points between -10 and 30 in this Market, which means an [Order](#order) with a price of 1.24 or 20.5 is valid for this Market, but a price of 5.725 would be invalid.

 ## Proposed Outcome